mirsaeedi/design-interview/README.md

    * Do we need to make joins on data to create complex reports?
    * Can we denormalize data?
    * How do you design non-relational schema?
+   * How do you store files?
+    * Azure Blob Storage
+   * How do you deliver files to end users?
+    * Azure CDN

 **Service (API/APP)**: When designing the service layer, consider the following concerns: